 BP’s downstream earnings

-In the last article, we reviewed BP’s (BP) upstream earnings outlook.
-Now let’s look at BP’s downstream earnings outlook for the fourth quarter.
+In the previous part, we discussed BP’s (BP) upstream earnings outlook, which hinted at a YoY (year-over-year) rise in 1Q18.
+Now, let’s look at how BP’s downstream earnings could shape up in the next quarter.